Randy Arozarena Player Props: Rays vs. Reds

 Randy Arozarena At The Plate

-- Arozarena is batting .306 with three doubles, three home runs and five walks.
+- Arozarena is batting .313 with three doubles, four home runs and five walks.

-- Among the qualified hitters in MLB, his batting average ranks 45th, his on-base percentage ranks 67th, and he is 52nd in the league in slugging.
+- Among qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 63rd and he is 34th in slugging.

-- Arozarena has driven in a run in 10 games this season (62.5%), including three games with more than one RBI (18.8%).
-He has also driven in three or more of his team's runs in two contests.

-- In nine games this year (56.3%), he has scored, including multiple runs twice.
+- In 10 of 17 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.